abdibehzad96/abdibehzad96.github.io/README.md

 ## Recent Projects
 ### Heterogeneous Decision-Aware Attention Graph Transformer for Vehicles Trajectory Prediction
-- Predicting the trajectory of vehicles using deep learning models on a locally collected dataset and SinD public dataset [Github repo](https://github.com/abdibehzad96/HDAAGT.git)
+- Predicting the trajectory of vehicles using deep learning models on a locally collected dataset and SinD public dataset.
+[Github repo](https://github.com/abdibehzad96/HDAAGT.git)

 ### Predictive Safety Alerts for Road Users at Cooperative Intersection
 [Github repo](https://github.com/abdibehzad96/PSA-RUCI.git)
-- V2X-Traffic and Safety Management: Detecting pedestrians from a fish-eye camera on intersection crosswalks and alerting nearby vehicles based on the chance of collision
+- V2X-Traffic and Safety Management: Detecting pedestrians from a fish-eye camera on intersection crosswalks and alerting nearby vehicles based on the chance of collision.

+### V-TMC Setup
 - V-TMC: Establishing a traffic management control system including a live feed of fish-eye and CCTV cameras, Radar, and Lidar as a test bed for evaluating the projects’ output.

+### Illegal Maneuver Detection
-- Illegal Maneuver Detection: Automatically detecting illegal box-junction stop maneuvers [Link to the paper](https://doi.org/10.1109/IECON49645.2022.9968584)
+- Automatically detecting illegal box-junction stop maneuvers.
+[Link to the paper](https://doi.org/10.1109/IECON49645.2022.9968584)